pwhittlesea/pwhittlesea.github.com/_posts/2024-09-21-new-zealand-2.md

 > A common nickname for Rotorua is "Sulphur City" due to the hydrogen sulphide emissions, which gives the city a smell similar to "rotten eggs".

 The second we got off the coach I was instantly reminded of the geothermal springs I had visited years before, in Iceland.
-The smell was inescapable the whole time we were outside of the hotel, which was next to the dense sulphur pockets east of the town center.
+The smell was inescapable the whole time we were outside the hotel, which was next to the dense sulphur pockets east of the town center.
 You get used to it, but it caught me off guard.

 As I said in the previous blog, the hotels organised by the tour were very nice.